ionvop/ivvbscript/README.md

 ### Special objects

-Commonly used ActiveX objects in VBScript projects can now be accessed using a special character.
+Commonly used ActiveX objects and miscellaneous functions in VBScript projects can now be accessed using a special character.

 `$` WScript.Shell

+`$^(<env>)` environment variables

 `#` Scripting.FileSystemObject

+`%` modulo operator

-`%` MSXML2.XMLHTTP.6.0
+`%%` MSXML2.XMLHTTP.6.0

 Example: